igorvan2005/Springboard/README.md

-# Springboard
-# Springboard Data Science Intensive
-# This repository contains the notebooks that have been created as part of my Springboard training.
+This repository contains the notebooks that have been created as part of my Springboard Data Science Intensive training.